-In late summer of 2009, the Canadian Coast Guard informed Bruce County of its intention to replace the Stokes Bay Rear Range Lighthouse, which consists of a three-tiered, tapered steel frame, surmounted by a wooden watchroom and lantern.
+In late summer 2009, the Canadian Coast Guard informed Bruce County of its intention to replace Stokes Bay Rear Range Lighthouse, which consists of a three-tiered, tapered steel frame, surmounted by a wooden watchroom and lantern.
 Not willing to lose part of its marine heritage, the county quickly devised a plan wherein a heavy-lift helicopter, owned by National Helicopters in Vaughn, Ontario, would transport the lighthouse in two pieces to the parking lot of Black Creek Provincial Park where it would be loaded on a heavy equipment float and trucked to Southampton.
+A YouTube video of the removal of the lighthouse, which took place in December 2009, is available.
 After volunteers reassembled and restored the lighthouse using traditional paint and craftsmanship, a celebration was held at the Bruce County Museum and Cultural Centre in June of 2011 to celebrate the opening of its new Stokes Bay Lighthouse exhibit.
-The lighthouse stands in the museum’s backyard overlooking Fairy Lake.
+The upper portion of the lighthouse stands in the museum’s backyard overlooking Fairy Lake.

 Head Keepers: D.L.
 McLay (1904 – 1908), Alexander Smith (1908 – 1913), John McIver (1913 – 1919), R. McIver (1920), S.J.
 Hayes (1920), Norman McDonald (1920 - 1956).